Home > Destinations > Europe > Italy > Northern Italy > In Depth > Food & Drink

 An amaro is a bitter liqueur drunk in midafternoon or before or after a meal.

-Here's where things become a bit tricky.
 Though vino di tavola usually connotes a humble, simple, quaffable house wine from some indeterminate local producer (perhaps a local farmer's cooperative or even the restaurant owner's brother-in-law), in the 1980s and 1990s, this "table wine" classification was also co-opted by wine estates that wanted to experiment with grape mixtures and tinker with foreign varietals to create nontraditional but mighty wines.
 The problem is that these could never be called DOC or DOCG, which by law must follow strict formula guidelines.
-When many respectable producers started mixing varietals with French grapes like merlot, cabernet, and chardonnay to produce wines that, though complex and of high quality, don't fall into the conservative DOC/DOCG system, such a wine could then, by law, only be called a "lowly" vino di tavola.
+When many respectable producers started mixing varietals with French grapes, such as merlot, cabernet, and chardonnay, to produce wines that, though complex and of high quality, don't fall into the conservative DOC/DOCG system, such a wine could then, by law, only be called a "lowly" vino di tavola.

-I say "over a decade old" because this silly situation has finally begun to be addressed.
-New wine laws in 1992 created a new classification called IGT (Indicazione Geografica Tipica), indicating that the wine is "typical of a geographic place."
-This new class has been used both to cover some regional wines that are quite good, yet are not famous enough (or with a PR budget that's not big enough) to go for DOC/DOCG status, and also as a home for those supervini -- a "geographic place" can be as small as one vineyard, so that vineyard's supervino can be called an IGT.
+In 1992, a new classification called IGT (Indicazione Geografica Tipica) was established, indicating that the wine is "typical of a geographic place."
+This class has been used both to cover some regional wines that are quite good yet are not famous enough (or lack a PR budget that's big enough) to go for DOC/DOCG status and also as a home for those supervini -- a "geographic place" can be as small as one vineyard, so that vineyard's supervino can be called an IGT.

 The practical upshot of all this: DOC and DOCG wines represent the best of traditional wine formulas.
-IGT wines are unique wines from even smaller specific areas or single vintners, and make up one of the fastest growing categories among the better wines.
-Vino da tavola, a label still sometimes slapped on pricey bottles of vineyard one-offs (especially ones dated before 1997 or so, when IGT really started taking off), is increasingly just used for what it was originally intended to mean: simple, hearty, tasty table wines that go well with any meal but probably won't send wine snobs into ecstasies of flowery poetic description.
+IGT wines are unique wines from even smaller specific areas or single vintners and make up one of the fastest-growing categories among the better wines.
+Vino da tavola is now just used for what it was originally intended to mean: simple, hearty, tasty table wines that go well with any meal but probably won't send wine snobs into ecstasies of flowery poetic description.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.